 We took our own bikes for the weekend but you can hire them whilst you’re there.

 There’s a games room in one of the vacant chalets full of board games toys, bean bags and a table tennis table.
 The kids can come and go as they please and our kids loved cycling from the chalet to the games room to play.

 We did the kids arts and crafts activity in the games room, they got to paint stones and use glitter and stickers to make something creative and fun.

-Next we visited the animal farm which has super fluffy Silkie chickens, a pig call Mocha, two ponies, rabbits and guinea pigs.
-At 3pm everyday the kids get to feed the animals for 45mins and get to have cuddles and tickles with the animals.
+Next, we visited the animal farm which has super fluffy Silkie chickens, a pig called Mocha, two ponies, rabbits and guinea pigs.
+At 3pm every day the kids get to feed the animals for 45mins and get to have cuddles and tickles with the animals.

 Mocha loves cuddles and a good scratch 😉 We got to play with Mocha and watch her play with exercise balls and round up the chickens.
 She really was adorable!